MarceloFRSilva/MarceloFRSilva.github.io/_posts/2020-03-05-bandit5-6-writeup.md

      ./maybehere07/.file2: ASCII text, with very long lines

-In order to make choore that we have to right file lets add the third restriciton from the challenge statement, which states that it is not an executable file, for that we will use the flag -executable as negative, like so:
+To make sure that we have the right file lets add the third restriction from the challenge statement, which states that it is not an executable file, for that we will use the flag -executable as negative, like so:

      ~/inhere$ find . -size 1033c ! -executable -exec file {} +| grep ASCII